HL7/dental-data-exchange/input/pagecontent/background.md

 ### Scenario 3: Dental to Dental (Endodontist) Referral
-Patient A contacts Dr. Drew Dentist complaining about pain in lower right quadrant of his mouth.
-He mentioned the pain started two weeks ago and has worsened.
-He noticed sharp, stabbing pain provoked by drinking cold beverages in the past week and lingering pain with biting in the last 2 days.
-Patient A is able to eat regular food but is only chewing on the left side.
-He is taking 400mg ibuprofen every 8 hours for pain.
+Patient B has a history of hypertension and takes Lisinopril 10mg tablet once daily.
+He is also taking Azithromycin in accordance with the current American Dental Association Clinical Practice Guidelines for the infection (since there will be a delay in definitive conservative dental treatment due to the referral, and he is allergic to penicillin), and alternating acetaminophen and ibuprofen as needed for pain control.

-Patient A has a history of hypertension and takes Lisinopril 10mg tablet once daily.
-He is also taking erythromycin 500mg every 6 hours for the infection, and additional ibuprofen for pain as needed.
-He is allergic to penicillin.
+Patient B has a history of hypertension and takes Lisinopril 10mg tablet once daily.
+He is also taking Azithromycin in accordance with the current American Dental Association Clinical Practice Guidelines for the infection (since there will be a delay in definitive conservative dental treatment due to the referral, and he is allergic to penicillin), and alternating acetaminophen and ibuprofen as needed for pain control.

-Dr. Dentist takes Patient A’s clinical impressions and sends referral to Endodontist for an evaluation of tooth #30 and endodontic therapy #30.
-Referral included medications prescribed, diagnosis, prognosis, treatment notes, images, and follow up recommendations.
+Dr. Dentist records Patient B’s diagnostic test results and clinical impressions and sends a referral to the endodontist for an evaluation and appropriate treatment for tooth #30.
+The referral included medications prescribed, diagnosis, prognosis, treatment notes, images, and follow up recommendations.

 **Capability Statement references:** General Dentist office system is the Document Source (i.e., server) that generates the Dental Referral Note and the Dental specialist office application is the Document Consumer (i.e., client) that consumes the Dental Referral Note.